jeffrey1008x/Project1Team5/README.md

 **Mustafa Khan**

 ## Repository Structure and File Location
+**Formal submission located in the 'main' branch of the repository.
 - \README.md (This File)
     - \Arthritis\'Statitiscal Analysis of the Incidence of Arthritis.ipynb': Jupyter Notebook
     - \Depression\'Statistical Analysis of the Incidence of Depression.ipynb': Jupyter Notebook